bahmutov/cypress-examples/docs/recipes/compare-lists.md

 📺 You can watch these examples explained in the video [Compare Two Lists Of Elements Examples](https://youtu.be/8IXrq9BEWSg).

+Let's compare two lists of DOM elements by extracting the text content and then comparing the arrays.

 ## Same items

 Let's confirm that these two lists have identical items.
 I will use `cy.map` child command from [cypress-map](https://github.com/bahmutov/cypress-map) to write elegant code.